pr01og/upwork_test_answers/ios_programming_test.md

 [self.window makeKeyAndVisible];
 return YES;
 }
-How can the error be corrected that gets thrown in the console, «Applications are expected to have a root view controller at the end of application launch»?
+How can the error be corrected that gets thrown in the console, "Applications are expected to have a root view controller at the end of application launch"?
 Answers:
 * self.window = [[[UIWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]] autorelease];
 * MenuViewController *menuViewController = [[MenuViewController alloc]init]; self.window.rootViewController = menuViewController;